How This Nanobrewery Is Fighting Food Insecurity in its Corner of the World

 Helping individuals in need buy healthier food

 Saying that you want to start a farmers market is one thing, but a market can’t run without vendors.
-Fortunately, Fibonacci had already established relationships with numerous growers, namely because it strives to use at least at least one local ingredient in all of its products.
+Fortunately, Fibonacci had already established relationships with numerous growers, namely because it strives to use at least one local ingredient in all of its products.
 Bollas also spent countless hours contacting farmers and vendors, going after small businesses who were growing as sustainably as possible.

 While most of the responses were positive, one vendor said it wouldn’t be worth his time to be in her neighborhood.
 “He told me that people here don’t have the money to spend at the market,” she said.
 That only emboldened her to make the market a success, and during its inaugural year in 2019, she ran the market from May through November with 14 vendors.
 The response from vendors?
 “You know you’re doing well as a market host when vendors are inviting other vendors to participate,” she says.